 I will never ask you to do something painful or stressful to your dog, and you are always welcome (and encouraged!) to ask questions.
-Dog training with me is focused on learning to read your dog's body language and signals properly, setting them up to succeed, and rewarding good choices.
+Dog training with me is focused on learning to read your dog's body language, setting them up to succeed, and rewarding good choices.

 Gone but never forgotten, the original trio from left to right: Tigress, Emma, and Charlie.

 I decided to leave the world of literary academia to pursue dog training in 2009.
-Up until then I had informally trained Charlie to do a myriad of tricks and cute behaviors, and had worked with kennel and rescue dogs for years, but had no formal behavior training.
+Up until then I had informally trained Charlie to do a myriad of tricks and cute behaviors, and had worked at a kennel and with shelter dogs for years, but had no formal behavior training.
 I shadowed other trainers, and learned all I could in the following years.
 I dedicated myself to working with Charlie and his separation anxiety, and am happy to say that he began his recovery in 2010.

 In 2011 I graduated with distinction from the Karen Pryor Academy and am very proudly a Certified Training Partner.
 I am currently enrolled in the Animal Behavior and Conservation Master's Program at Hunter College.
 I volunteer my services to several rescue groups, as well as low income families in NYC through the Pet Help Partners program through The Humane Society of the United States.
-In 2016 I began volunteer training with the Rikers Rovers program on Rikers Island, and am now a part time trainer there.
+In 2016 I began volunteer training with the Rikers Rovers program on Rikers Island, and ended up working there for over a year.
 I am constantly reading new dog training and behavior books, watching webinars, taking part in online behavior forums, and attending seminars.
 I have attended several Clicker Expos - if you've never been to a Clicker Expo, I highly recommend it!

 In 2015 I acquired Prynne, a Toy Australian Shepherd.
 She was privately rehomed because her previous owners couldn't keep up anymore.
 She was a tough puppy and wasn't socialized before she came to me, but has blossomed into a spectacular little dog and is working as my decoy dog.
 Late 2015 she had a terrible accident and ended up at the Animal Medical Center ICU for 2 weeks, but pulled through and is doing as well as ever, though with an esophageal stricture.
 If your dog has reactivity issues with other dogs - there's a good chance you'll get to meet her!
 She's also a phenomenal play therapy dog for select cases.